 Have you ever paid more for your food and discovered later the product did not live up to its claims?

 Beef is a big culprit when it comes to misleading claims.
 Why beef?
-One of the main reasons is that compared to chicken or pork, beef has a higher perceived value and therefore there’s a greater temptation for companies to increase profits using claims.
+One of the main reasons is that compared to chicken or pork, beef has a higher perceived value, and therefore there’s a greater temptation for companies to increase their profits using claims.

-This article exposes what I consider the most misleading claims you will encounter when shopping for beef.
+This article exposes what I consider the most misleading claims you’ll encounter when shopping for beef.

 However, when you visit the grocery store you’ll notice that almost every brand or retailer is trying to make claims that their beef is somehow different or better.

 It doesn't add up.